paviro/MagicMirror-Modules/tools/facetrainer/README.md

 ### Training model
 1. Make sure you have all dependencies (see bellow) installed.
 2. Make sure you have captured all your images.
 3. Enter the `tools/facetrainer` directory from a terminal and run `python train.py`.
+The script will automatically scan `tools/facetrainer/training_data` for your images.
 4. Wait.
 You will end up with a `training.xml` file in `tools/facetrainer`.
+5. Write down the `['ID-0', 'name', 'name2','name3']` part because you will later need it for setting up your mirror's face recognition.

 ## Dependencies
 - [OpenCV](http://opencv.org) (sudo apt-get install libopencv-dev python-opencv)